 Continuous tuning of the phase-locked local oscillator has been realized at any frequency in the range 300-750 GHz.
 The output power of the FFO is sufficient to pump the matched SIS mixer in a wide frequency range and can be electronically adjusted.
-The FFO free-running linewidth has been measured between 0.3 and 5 MHz; resulting in the spectral ratio of the phase-locked FFO above 70% over the range.
+The FFO free-running linewidth has been measured G. de Lange, V.L.
+Vaks, J. Yuan, H.B.
+Wang SRON Netherlands Institute for Space Research, Groningen, the Netherlands; Institute for Physics of Microstructure RAS, Nizhny Novgorod, Russia; National Institute for Materials Science, Tsukuba, Japan between 0.3 and 5 MHz; resulting in the spectral ratio of the phase-locked FFO above 70% over the range.
 As a result of receiver's optimization the DSB noise temperature was measured below 100 K that is about 4 $hf/k_B$ ; the spectral resolution is well below 1 MHz.

 All these achievements enabled the development of a 450 - 650 GHz integrated receiver for the atmospheric-research instrument TELIS (TErahertz and submillimeter LImb Sounder) [2] - the balloon-borne instrument for the detection of spectral emission lines of stratospheric trace gases that have their rotational transitions at THz frequencies.
-Diurnal cycle of CIO has been observed; the BrO line with a level of only 0.3 K was isolated and clearly detected.
+Diurnal cycle of ClO has been observed; the BrO line with a level of only 0.3 K was isolated and clearly detected.
 Capability of the SIR for high resolution spectroscopy has been successfully proven also in a laboratory environment by gas cell measurements.
 The possibility to use SIR devices for the medical analysis of exhaled air has been demonstrated.
-Many medically relevant gases have spectral lines in the subterahertz range and can be detected by a SIR-based spectrometer.
+Many medically relevant gases have spectral lines in the sub-terahertz range and can be detected by a SIR-based spectrometer.

 Recently the SIR was successfully implemented for the first spectral measurements of THz radiation emitted from intrinsic Josephson junction stacks (BSCCO mesa) in the frequency range 585 - 735 GHz; linewidth as low as 7 MHz has been recorded in the high bias regime.
-The phase-locked SIR has been used not only for detection of the BSCCO oscillator emission, but also for the locking of the oscillator under the test.
-The IF signal down-converted by the SIR is actually a convolution of the BSCCO oscillator signal and stable phase-locked SIR LO.
-This signal is applied to the PLL, where phase of the signal is compared with phase of the stable reference; the error signal is returned back to the BSCCO oscillator to control it phase.
+The phase-locked SIR has been used for the locking of the oscillator under the test.
 That is the first, but very important step towards development of fully HTc phase-locked local oscillator.